Astig-1982/Solid-Properties-Project/README.md

 ![activate](https://solid-properties-project.s3.eu-west-2.amazonaws.com/media/activate.png)

-If a property is no longer required on the website (maybe it's being sold or it's currently managed by a third party) the user can deactivate it from her/his **profile** section.
+If a property is no longer required on the website (maybe it's being sold or it's currently managed by a third party) the user can deactivate it from her/his **PROFILE** section.
 This will also disables the property from the options list upon choosing a service.
 And it will also be reflected in the **order history** where a red text below the property address will inform the user the *property is no longer active on the website*.
 Every property can be activated again at any point.
 * This feature has been realised in the backend in the **properties** app.
 I created a ```BooleanField``` named ```activate``` in the **Properties** model.
 In **views.py** I created a function ```activate_deactivate``` that will update accordingly the ```BooleanField``` belonging to the specific instance of the **Properties** model.

 ### Personalised Shopping Experience